keyuncheng/less/AE_INSTRUCTION.md

 192.168.0.15
 ```

-We assume **the first machine** serves as the HDFS NameNode, and the other 14
+We assume **the first machine** (with the first IP address) serves as the HDFS
-machines serve as HDFS DataNodes.
+NameNode, and the other 14 machines serve as HDFS DataNodes.

-On the NameNode, run ```scripts/``` to install the software dependencies, set
+On the NameNode, run ```scripts/setup.sh``` to install all the software
-up the environment variables on each node, and set up mutual password-less SSH
+dependencies, set up the environment variables on each node, and set up mutual
-connection between all nodes.
+password-less SSH connection between all nodes.

 ```
 bash scripts/setup.sh